 Unlike reverse osmosis systems, an undersink filter is designed to filter water directly without producing wastewater.
 Reverse osmosis offers a more thorough filtering process, but at a cost.
 Under sink filters are typically a lot cheaper than reverse osmosis units.
 RO systems tend to be more expensive to maintain, too.

 All water that enters an under sink system comes out as usable drinking water.

-The filter is connected to an under sink cold water pipe.
-Water travels from this pipe into the pressurized filter, where water is cleaned and sent back up through a pipe to the faucet.
+The filter is connected to an under sink water pipe.
+Water travels from this pipe into the pressurized filter, where it is cleaned and sent back up through a pipe to the faucet as pure water.

-A special faucet may be be supplied for producing filtered water independently of the hot and cold faucet in a kitchen sink area.
-However, it’s becoming more common now for modern under sink faucets to divert the entire sink’s cold water supply to the filter before it reaches the faucet.
+A special faucet may be supplied for producing purified water independently of the hot and cold faucet in a sink area.
+However, it’s becoming more common now for modern under sink faucets to divert the entire sink’s cold water line supply to the filter before it reaches the faucet.

 Improves water taste

-While many people won’t purchase an kitchen sink filter specifically to improve the taste of their water, it’s an added benefit that shouldn’t go ignored.
+While many people won’t purchase a sink filter specifically to improve the taste of their water, it’s an added benefit that shouldn’t go ignored.

 Removing impurities and contaminants that can give the water a bad taste or odor, like chlorine and sulfur – guilty for giving water that rotten egg smell – will not only make your water safer to drink, but better to taste.

 Removes contaminants and impurities

 Depending on the area you live in, your water could contain all sorts of harmful contaminants and impurities, including bacteria and viruses, chlorine, pesticides and herbicides, lead and heavy metals, and larger particles like dirt and rust.